smarterer/leaderboard/README.rst

    - If you're running this app on localhost you must specify ``http://localhost:5000/smarterer_auth_complete`` as the Callback URL.

 2) Add your client_id and app_secret to the config file under SMARTERER_CLIENT_ID and SMARTERER_APP_SECRET.
-3) Choose a Smarterer test_url_slug for the test you want to display a leaderboard for i.e. facbook, google-search.
+3) Choose a Smarterer TEST_URL_SLUG for the test you want to display a leaderboard for e.g. facebook, google-search.
 4) Create a `smarterer test widget <http://smarterer.com/test-widget/create>`_.
 5) Copy the embed html from the widget page to the config file under SMARTERER_WIDGET_EMBED.